Bayesian inference of three-dimensional gas maps: II. Galactic HI: Introduction

-There are a few complications which degrade the quality of the deprojection from an $\ell{}bv$-data cube of brightness temperature to the $xyz$-cube of gas density.
+There are a few complications that degrade the quality of the deprojection from an $\ell{}bv$-data cube of brightness temperature to the $xyz$-cube of gas density.
 First, there are two distance solutions inside the solar circle.
-It is not clear how to determine what fractions of the emission are at the near and far distances.
+It is not clear how we can determine the fractions of the emission that are at near and far distances.
 This effect is known as the kinematic distance ambiguity.
-In addition, the line of sight close to the Galactic centre (longitude $\ell \simeq 0^\degree$) and anti-centre (longitude $\ell \simeq \pm 180^\degree$) directions exhibit little to no radial velocity, thus, lacking kinematical resolution.
+In addition, the line of sight close to the Galactic centre (longitude $\ell \simeq 0^\degree$) and anti-centre (longitude $\ell \simeq \pm 180^\degree$) directions exhibit little to no radial velocity and therefore lack kinematical resolution.
 This means that all emission piles up around $v_{\LSR}=0 \, \text{km} \, \text{s}^{-1}$ and cannot be deprojected along the line of sight.
-Finally, peculiar velocities, that is random motions of gas on top of the large-scale gas flow, for instance due to stellar winds, supernova explosions, or spiral structures, perturb the smooth mapping of distance to radial velocity.
-Such perturbations become visible as artifacts in the deprojected gas maps.
-In this case, the distribution of gas gets smeared out along the line of sight, leading to the infamous "finger-of-god" effect.
+Finally, peculiar velocities, that is, random motions of gas in addition to the large-scale gas flow, for instance due to stellar winds, supernova explosions, or spiral structures, perturb the smooth mapping of distance to radial velocity.
+These perturbations become visible as artefacts in the deprojected gas maps.
+In this case, the distribution of gas is smeared out along the line of sight, leading to the well-known finger-of-god effect.